Why the humanities?

 The humanities are not an optional and unaffordable luxury, as some critics would have us believe.
 What we do as humanities scholars and in our classrooms could not be more relevant to the world we live in; nor could they be more practical in terms of the skills we need as twenty-first-century citizens.
 The humanities are a necessity – and not only from a utilitarian perspective.
 We cannot surrender to a vision of the future that fixates on a narrow economic conception of what is productive and useful.
 What about our responsibility to nurture our individual capacity for creativity and artistic expression?
 These are also crucial measurements of our worth, success, and wealth as human beings.
 We should never undervalue the personal fulfillment and happiness that we can draw from literature, art, music, theater, philosophy, religious studies, and history.
 An appreciation of our diverse cultural legacies enriches our lives, individually and collectively, and the same is true of becoming actively involved as participants in the creation of new cultural forms.
 As a growing body of research demonstrates, cultural vitality and personal happiness ultimately lead to economic growth.
 The humanities take us there.

-Please join us in our quest to support, create, and disseminate new ideas that open our minds, reveal new ways of understanding who we are, and uncover the histories that brought us to the moment we now live in.
+Please join the quest to support, create, and disseminate new ideas that open our minds, reveal new ways of understanding who we are, and uncover the histories that brought us to the moment we now live in!

-Former Director of the Hall Center for the Humanities, and
+(By Richard Godbeer, former director of the Hall Center for the Humanities)